ibm-cloud-docs/vmwaresolutions/vsphere/vs_orderinginstances.md

 * VMware Site Recovery Manager
 * VMware vRealize Automation Enterprise

-**Note:** For IBM Business Partner users, the Bring Your Own License (BYOL) option is not available.
+For IBM Business Partner users, the Bring Your Own License (BYOL) option is not available.
+{:note}

 ### Individual components for non-Business Partner users